SURFscz/SRAMsync/README.md

 The main loop must know the state of the destination in order to determine the delta between the destination and SRAM.
 In order to do so a generic `State` class is defined with a predefined API.
-The SRAMsync provides a simple json back end to keep track of the current state.
+The SRAMsync provides a simple JSON back end to keep track of the current state.
 This is the `JsonFile` class.
 To use this class you need to add the following for the `status:` block: